 During E3 this year, Microsoft unveiled not one but two future consoles.
 Project Scorpio will be the company's flagship, with full 4K gaming and high-end PC style specifications, but the first to hit the market is the Xbox One S.

-Now available in its 2TB form, the Xbox One S is a bridge console between the standard edition and the Scorpio in that it has faster processing and 4K video output, but stops short at full Ultra HD gameplay.
+The Xbox One S is a bridge console between the standard edition and the Scorpio in that it has faster processing and 4K video output, but stops short at full Ultra HD gameplay.

-That's why we've put them head-to-head in spec terms to help you make your mind up.
+We've put them head-to-head in spec terms to help you make your mind up.

 Xbox One S vs Xbox One: Design

-Design is undoubtedly the biggest and most noticeable change between the original Xbox One and the newer, slimmer Xbox One S. In fact, Microsoft has removed 40 per cent of the body mass, making a console that’s just over half the size of its predecessor.
+Design is undoubtedly the biggest and most noticeable change between the original Xbox One and the slimmer Xbox One S. In fact, Microsoft removed 40 per cent of the body mass, making a console that’s just over half the size of its predecessor.

 That means instead of having it lie flat, taking up tonnes of room on a shelf and having a chunky power brick lying next to it (or on the floor somewhere), it can neatly stand next to your TV with nothing but a couple of cables attached.
 It’s clearly a much neater all-round package.